tcpdump to Capture Packets on Android

 - Check the package name of an app:

-, and then open the app. - adb man:
+adb shell an monitor, and then open the app. - adb man:

 - [-i interface]